-- The City and bargaining units reached agreement on the Alternative Pension Reform Act known as Measure F which was passed by the voters in the November 2016 election.
-The City has finalized ordinances related to the Frameworks.
-The ordinance for the Police and Fire Department Retirement Plan became effective on March 31, 2017, and the ordinance for the Federated City Employees' Retirement System became effective June 18, 2017.
-During this upcoming year, it is expected that significant time and effort will be spent to continue implementing the VEBA, as well as other terms of Measure F and the Frameworks. - The City, POA, and IAFF anticipate beginning discussions on a Public Safety Wellness Improvement Committee to discuss modification to, or creation of, wellness and/or workers'

-HONORABLE MAYOR AND CITY COUNCIL February 1, 2018 Subject: Annual Summary of Labor Negotiations Page 9 of 10 compensation policies, procedures, and protocols as agreed upon in the Alternative Pension Reform Settlement Framework.

-- The City and the POA anticipate continuing discussions on multiple items, which may be subject to meet and confer, including but not limited to: - Discussions regarding the outsourcing/civilianization opportunities; - Expansion of Community Services Officers duties; - Discussions regarding premium pay while on disability leave; - Discussion after consultant review of staffing, deployment, and work schedules; and - Discussions regarding the modified duty/exempt officer positions.
+- The City, POA, and IAFF anticipate beginning discussions on a Public Safety Wellness Improvement Committee to discuss modification to, or creation of, wellness and/or workers' compensation policies, procedures, and protocols as agreed upon in the Alternative Pension Reform Settlement Framework. - The City and the POA anticipate continuing discussions on multiple items, which may be subject to meet and confer, including but not limited to: - Discussions regarding the expansion of the Independent Police Auditor's review authority; - o Discussions regarding changes to the City's Body Worn Cameras Policy; and - o Discussions regarding the modified duty/exempt officer positions.